Ringing In Your Ears

 - Take concentration away from your tinnitus by keeping busy.

-- Know that stress can have an affect on your tinnitus and try to control stress in your life.
+- Stress can have an affect on your tinnitus so try to reduce stress in your life.

 - Maintain a healthy diet.
 Avoid or cut down on caffeine, nicotine, alcohol, ASA (aspirin) and excessive amounts of salt and sugar.

 - Stay physically active and exercise (including breathing exercises).

 - If you are having trouble falling asleep, try using sound therapy at a low level (relaxation/music/nature sounds).
 Pillow speakers are also available so that your partner will not be disturbed.